MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorforpowerplatform-hook-extensions.md

 > [!NOTE]
 > The ALM accelerator for Microsoft Power Platform is currently in public preview.
 While in preview we will be prioritizing feedback and bugs via GitHub [New issue](https://github.com/microsoft/coe-starter-kit/labels/alm-accelerator).
 If the issue is something in the platform all we can do is funnel feedback to the responsible product teams.
 For more information on the current preview status of the ALM Accelerator for Power Platform [follow this link](https://github.com/microsoft/coe-starter-kit/blob/main/CenterofExcellenceALMAccelerator/PREVIEW.md).

-The ALM Accelerator for Power Platform pipeline templates has a number of extension points that you can use to customize the pipelines.
+The ALM Accelerator for Power Platform pipeline templates has several extension points that you can use to customize the pipelines.
 Using these extension points, or hooks, allow you to customize the pipelines while minimizing the noise from merge conflicts in upgrade scenarios.

 ## Available extension points in ALM Accelerator for Power Platform yaml templates